-There are three ways to physically install the switch:
+There are two ways to mount the switch:

-- Set the switch on a flat surface. - Mount the switch on a wall (8-port devices only). - Mount the switch in a standard rack (1 rack unit high).
+- Set the switch on a flat surface. - Mount the switch in a standard rack (1 rack unit high).

-Do not deploy the device in a location where any of the following conditions exist:
+Do not mount the device in a location where any of the following conditions exist: